pfries/quantiles/README.md

 ## Compute quantiles over frequency tables

-This is useful when you have a rollup of queries and search counts, and want to compute different quantiles for the data.
+This is useful when you have a rollup of queries and counts, and want to compute different quantiles for the data.

 There is a sample frequency table `sample_frequency_table.csv` with the correct